matteo-moricio/moriexpress/README.md

 #Matteo Moricio
 I'm Matteo Moricio, I'm nineteen and I study computer science at I.T.I.S D.Scano.
-This is my first repository, it's based on e-commerce, for buying and selling any object.
+This is my first repository, it's based on e-commerce, for buying and selling any object, because I think that e-commerce is the future about purchases.

 ## moriexpress

 ### Introduction

-  This is my first project about a web site.
+  This is my first project about a web site,

 ####Goals